Small Claims Court Jurisdiction

 A plaintiff cannot demand more than $10,000 in their action.
 (Texas Government Code 28.093).
-Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
-The court has no authority to issue an injunctive or equitable award.
-For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
-This type of relief would be injunctive relief.
-Small Claims actions are heard in 3 courthouses throughout Eastland County.
+Additionally, a small claims court plaintiff can only ask the court for monetary relief.
+You are unable to seek injunctive or equitable relief.
+For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
+This would be called injunctive relief.

 Small Claims Court Case Types

 Most cases for the recovery of money can be heard in small claims court.
 Cases include damages from an automobile accident, a security deposit from a landlord, or breach of a contract.
 However, small claims court cannot handle assignments of claims (where one person transfers their interest in an action to another), a divorce proceedings, and cases filed by collection agencies or agents.